wellcomecollection/docs/rfcs/062-content-api-all-search/README.md

 ### Images

-For the Images results, we need the first 5 results and the `totalResults` ount.
+For the Images results, we need the first 5 results and the `totalResults` count.
 We will use the Catalogue API's image endpoint: https://api.wellcomecollection.org/catalogue/v2/images?pageSize=5, adding a query param should one be entered.